mwarning/KadNode/misc/examples.md

 Note: rootCA.key can be reused to sign several other certificates for other domains.

-## Use a public hexadecimal key
+## Use a raw public key

-A hexadecimal key is a simple way to find a nodes IP address without any certificates.
+A base64 encoded public key is a simple way to find a nodes IP address without any certificates.
 First, a key pair needs to be created:

 ```